brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 * **7th Level** &ndash; Magnificent Mansion, Plane Shift, Teleport
 * **8th Level** &ndash; Telepathy
 * **9th Level** &ndash; Astral Projection, Time Stop, Wish

+#### Is a Utility Character Fun?

+Having a tool for every job gives you a lot of versatility to solve problems in ways that other characters can't.
+There may be someone in your party who uses Fireball as a utility spell, and your Barbarian may have an actual hammer, but there are a lot of problems in DnD that are not nails.
+Utility is a role that's often overlooked in a party, but if you're good at it, you'll always have something to do.

 ## Does my party need all of these roles?